Police say suspect in UnitedHealthcare CEO killing wasn't a client of the insurer

 Mangione also mentioned the company in a note found in his possession when he was detained by police in Pennsylvania.

+UnitedHealthcare is in the top 20 largest U.S. companies by market capitalization but is not the fifth largest.
+It is the largest U.S. health insurer.

 Mangione remains jailed without bail in Pennsylvania, where he was arrested Monday after being spotted at a McDonald's in the city of Altoona, about 230 miles (about 370 kilometers) west of New York City.
-His lawyer there said he hasn't seen any evidence yet linking him to the crime.
+His lawyer there, Thomas Dickey, has said Mangione intends to plead not guilty.
+Dickey also said he has yet to see evidence decisively linking his client to the crime.

 Mangione's arrest came five days after the caught-on-camera killing of Thompson outside a Manhattan hotel.

 Police say the shooter waited outside the hotel, where the health insurer was holding its investor conference, early on the morning of Dec.
-4. He approached Thompson from behind and shot him before fleeing on a bicycle through Central Park, then heading to a bus depot.
+4. He approached Thompson from behind and shot him before fleeing on a bicycle through Central Park.

 Mangione is fighting attempts to extradite him back to New York so that he can face a murder charge in Thompson's killing.
 A hearing has been scheduled for Dec.
 30.